 Devotion of Sollente, much like the Absolute Doctrine, survived in clandestineness throughout the entirety of the Empire’s rule.
 During the cruel and gruesome years of the war against Arghest that encompassed the Nasivern Age of Devastation, Sollente’s faith began to flourish once more.
-The abhorrent conflicts and massive loss of life of those days led forth to abject terror and despair, and it was during those dark days that the Nasivern once again prayed to their Mother and found a new tenet of her faith: hope.
+The abhorrent conflicts and massive loss of life of those days led forth to abject terror and despair, and it was during those dark days that the Nasivern once again prayed to their Mother and found a new tenet of her faith: Hope.

 THE REBIRTH OF HER FAITH

-What was left of the Nasivern following the defeat of the Arghest Empire set sail towards the uninhabited lands of what would then be known as the “New World.”
+What was left of the Nasivern race following the defeat of the Arghest Empire set sail towards the uninhabited lands of what would then be known as the “New World.”

-Even at their final hour the Heirs of Sin upheld the Eternal Mandate.
+Even at their final hour did the Heirs of Sin upheld the Eternal Mandate.
 Their world was beyond saving, but the last Nasivern heroes were able to destroy the Estremoz before they could set course against humanity.

 THE EXTINCTION OF HER FAITH

 Two decades have passed since the fall of the Nasivern race.
-Be it genetically or culturally, the Nasivern race is, for all intents and purposes, set on an inevitable path towards extinction, with an estimated 75,000 remaining Nasivern living in Orbis.
+Be it genetically or culturally, the Nasivern race is, for all intents and purposes, set on an inevitable path towards extinction, with an estimated 75,000 remaining Nasivern survivors still living in Orbis.

-The church of Sollente is no more, and only its ruins remain in the now inhabitable Nasivern home world.
+The church of Sollente is no more, and only its ruins remain in the now uninhabitable Nasivern home world.
 Archon Dextrias, who resides in the city of Ternion, remains as the sole living representative of the church of Sollente — the Last Archon of the Shrouded Mother’s Grace and Mercy.

 Regrettably, it falls onto Dextrias, in his capacity as the Last Archon of the Shrouded Mother’s Grace and Mercy, to officially declare the Age of Exile as the last chapter of the Nasivern’s story and thus, closing the pages of the book of the Nasivern — but he finds himself unable to do so.